 A public company is required to hold an AGM every year within six months of its financial year-end.
 There is no statutory requirement for a private company to hold an AGM but there may be an express requirement to hold one in the company’s articles of association.
 For public companies, 21 clear days’ notice of the AGM is required, unless all who are entitled to attend and vote consent to shorter notice being given.

 Any shareholder meeting other than an AGM is a general meeting.
 The minimum statutory notice period required for a general meeting of a private company (which is not a traded company) is 14 clear days.
-For public companies, the minimum statutory notice period for general meetings other than AGMs is 14 clear days; however, it is 21 clear days for public companies which are traded companies.
+For public companies, the minimum statutory notice period for general meetings other than AGMs is 14 clear days, however it is 21 clear days for public companies which are traded companies.
 Traded companies can reduce the minimum notice period for these meetings to 14 clear days if (i) shareholders have passed an annual resolution to shorten the notice period to 14 clear days and (ii) the company allows shareholders to appoint a proxy by electronic means via a website.

 Shareholders holding 90% (in the case of private companies) or 95% (in the case of public companies) of the nominal value of shares giving a right to attend and vote may agree to shorter notice of general meetings.
 The articles of association may specify a longer notice period (but the articles of association cannot specify a shorter period).

 Shareholder meetings are almost exclusively physical meetings.
 There are very few examples of virtual, or electronic, shareholder meetings (that is, a shareholder meeting held exclusively through the use of online technology, with no physical meeting).
-Increasingly articles of association permit companies to hold virtual shareholder meetings, that is, a physical meeting where shareholders can also participate online as an alternative to attending the physical location in person, although these are rare in practice.
+Increasingly articles of association permit companies to hold virtual shareholder meetings, that is, a physical meeting where shareholders can also participate online as an alternative to attending the physical location in person, though these are rare in practice.